bstillman/bgbackup/README.md

 ### Backup History

-Details about each backup are logged in the database (`backuphistschema`.mariadb_backup_history) for easier monitoring in MONyog, Nagios, Cacti, etc. This table is also used by innobackupex to find the backup base directory for incremental and differential backups.
+Details about each backup are logged in the database (`backuphistschema`.backup_history) for easier monitoring in MONyog, Nagios, Cacti, etc. This table is also used by innobackupex to find the backup base directory for incremental and differential backups and for cleanup of old backups.

 ### Encryption